schafric/MFF-NSWI041/1/seminar-work.md

 ## Definitions

-`Subject` is a system entity, which identifies educational subject (such as Combinatorics, Mathematical analysis, etc.).
+`Subject` is a system entity, which identifies educational subject (such as Combinatorics, Mathematical Analysis, etc.).

-`Room` is an entity, which describes and identifies physical room in the university building.
+`Room` is an entity, which describes and identifies physical room in the university building or virtual room in any available videotelephony software program.

+`Studying plan` is a list of mandatory subjects, that a student shall accomplish before submitting thesis.

-`Schedule sheet` is a virtual placeholder with unique identifier, which identifies a pair of subject and student capacity, ex.
-0x654494 <->
+`Schedule sheet` is a virtual placeholder with unique identifier, which identifies a pair of subject and student capacity, ex. id <->
-(Mathematical Analysis 1, 24).
+(subject, capacity).
 These entities are created based on estimated students' interest.

 `Schedule triple` is any (schedule sheet, room, time span) triple, where time span contains two time stamps symbolizing start and finish of an event.

 `Schedule` is a finite set of schedule triples.
 A schedule is considered as invalid if there is a pair of triples with overlapping time spans.
-Otherwise, the schedule is considered as valid.

-`Central schedule` is a valid schedule is being created for the upcoming semester by a `planner`.
+`Central schedule` is a valid schedule is being purposefully created by a `planner` for the upcoming semester.

-`Student schedule` is a valid or invalid schedule for the upcoming semester formed by a `student`.

-`Studying plan` is an identifiable list of mandatory subjects, that a student shall accomplish before submitting thesis.

 `Standard operations` on a system entity are creating, modifying, removing and viewing.